StLWallace/fast-api-serverless-gcp/README.md

 In a real production setting, it would be smart to consolidate the image build/push steps with the Terraform steps into a pipeline e.g. Cloud Build, Jenkins, etc.

+Note: With the current setup, the Terraform plan won't detect changes if the image is updated since it's using the `latest` tag.
+Using the git commit hash instead would be a better production option.

 # Testing the service on Cloud Run
 By default, your service shouldn't allow unauthenticated traffic.
 To setup a proxy to make requests against it, use: